• Skip to primary navigation

 2. Mid-Range and unique: Apartment on Isola Pescatori

-La Ca’Vegia is a simple and historic two-bedroom vacation home here on Isola Pescatori that is beloved by travelers.
+Stay at La Ca’Vegia on Isola Pescatori, a small and beautiful island fishing village where only locals live.
 In addition to stunning views of Lake Maggiore, it comes with wi-fi and a kitchen with a microwave.
 One bedroom has a queen-sized bed while the other comes with a twin.

 Check prices and availability for this apartment here.